 - How can I organize the classroom space to allow for flexible reading and writing spaces?

-Even heading into year 22, my teaching and classroom structure is still a work in progress.
+Even after 20+ years, my teaching and classroom structure is still a work in progress.
+That being said, each iteration always features a couple of tried-and-true favorites.

 Here are a few of the essentials for my space…